AlenMandic/SpringBoot-web-service-prototype/README.md

 1. Clone the repository
 2. Navigate to the project directory
+3. Setup local .env file with a connection string for your SQL Express DB, using Windows auth
-3. Run the application:
+4. Run the application:
    ```bash
    ./gradlew bootRun
    ```
-4. Access the service at `http://localhost:8080`
+5. Access the service at `http://localhost:8080`

 The homepage serves as documentation for available endpoints.